-- 295. Studies in Classical Literatures and Cultures This course is designed to allow a professor to teach in an area of special interest and experience.
+295. Studies in Classical Literatures and Cultures -- This course is designed to allow a professor to teach in an area of special interest and experience.
 Prerequisite: permission of instructor.

-Two to Four Credits Both Semesters - 495.
-Studies in Classical Literatures and Cultures This course is designed to allow a professor to teach in an area of special interest and experience.
+495. Studies in Classical Literatures and Cultures -- This course is designed to allow a professor to teach in an area of special interest and experience.
 Prerequisite: permission of instructor.

-Two to Four Credits Both Semesters - 499.
-Internship in Classics This course provides supervised practical experience in anthropology, archeology, paleography, numismatics and epigraphy.
+499.Internship in Classics -- This course provides supervised practical experience in anthropology, archeology, paleography, numismatics and epigraphy.
 Normally junior status and the completion of at least a Classics minor are prerequisites.
 Although ordinarily taken in conjunction with an existing off-campus program, students working together with faculty may make individual arrangements with a local host institution or organization.
 Following consultation with the off-campus coordinator, each applicant for this internship is required to submit a proposal describing in detail the program to be pursued, including the materials which will be submitted; a time schedule for submitting evidence; and the criteria for performance evaluation.
 If possible, proposals should be finalized prior to the semester in which the internship will occur.
 The number of credits to be determined in consultation with instructor and chairperson.
 This course may be repeated for credit.
 Approval of the chairperson is required.
+Both Semesters